 - Explain the business value delivered by us during a one-month period;

-- Finally, a software engineering project report is an artefact that can be shown to investors to prove that a specific amount of work was performed.
+- Finally, a software engineering project report is an artifact that can be shown to investors to prove that a specific amount of work was performed.

 - A short summary of all works completed during a given month;

-- A detailed description of tasks completed and value that they bring for the business;
+- A detailed description of tasks completed and the value that they bring to the business;

 - A short overview of less important tasks performed:

 - Plans for the next month.

 If there are changes in the team, we mention them in the section Team's Updates & Changes.

 You can also get our free consultation if you need more expertise in improving productivity and collaboration within your software development team.
 We are always ready to provide our best project management practices.